TUM-I5/SWE/README.md

 ## Creating Doxygen Documentation

-* Navigate into the SWE1D directory
+* Navigate into the SWE directory
 * Run the following Doxygen command: `doxygen Documentation/Doxyfile`
 * You should now see a directory called `html`
 * Open `index.html` to see the generated documentation.